 Ah, New York City.
 We love it so.
-But, let’s face it, the city can be pretty hardcore and it’s not always full of people taking time to stop, smile, and bask in happiness.
+But let’s face it – it’s a hardcore city that’s not exactly full of people taking time to stop, smile, and bask in happiness.
 Until now, that is.
 People are literally doing those things inside of chalk circles and rectangles filled with the words “Happiness Here” that are popping up along the city’s sidewalks.
-The mystery artist behind all of the smiling faces is The Mazeking.
+The mystery artist behind all of the smiling faces is street artist The Mazeking.
 Yes, that’s his moniker.
 And his story is even better.

 The Mazeking came up with the idea for the happiness circles when he was in grad school in Chicago.
 During his last semester, he talked with some artists and realized that a lot of street art was simply imaged based.
 He believed he could do something different.